No one expects a change in business model to be easy. On premise vs off premise is a decision to not take lightly.

 That said, transitioning from an enterprise software platform to a cloud software-as-a-service (SaaS) platform certainly seems among the easier major changes a software business can make.

-This perception, though, can lead to repeating many of the mistakes made before by companies who failed to make the same transition.
+This perception of on premise vs off premise, though, can lead to repeating many of the mistakes made before by companies who failed to make the same transition.

 Avoid these gotchas before deciding to upgrade your on-premise solution with a cloud-based solution.